GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/06.851-860/10.Is-My-Name-Written-There/docs.md

 For thy promise is written
 In bright letters that glow,
 "Tho' your sins be as scarlet,
 I will make them like snow."

-Chorus:
-Is my name written there,
-On the page white and fair?
-In the book of thy kingdom,
-Is my name written there?
+[Chorus]

 3.
 O that beautiful city,